 Aspiring radiology technologists usually need formal, postsecondary education.
 Many schools offer certificate, associate's and bachelor's degree programs, though the BLS stated that associate's degrees are the most common option.
 Programs typically train students on a variety of standard radiologic equipment through classroom learning and clinical rotations.
 In some cases, students can transfer credit toward a bachelor's degree program.
 States are federally required to regulate the profession, and many mandate licensing or registration.

-The May 2015 salary data supplied by the BLS showed that the median yearly income for radiologic technologists was $56,670.
-Employer type and location factored into earnings, with those employed at postsecondary institutions making an average of $64,330 annually, and professionals in California taking home an average of $76,070 a year.
-Job growth for radiologic technologists will increase by 9%, as reported by the BLS.
+The May 2018 salary data supplied by the BLS showed that the median yearly income for radiologic technologists was $59,520.
+Employer type and location factored into earnings, with those employed at scientific research and development services making an average of $81,190 annually, and professionals in California taking home an average of $81,060 a year.
+Job growth for radiologic technologists will increase faster than average by 9%, as reported by the BLS.

 Registered Nurse (RN)

 Registered nurses assist patients and doctors by providing various treatments, support and education.
 They're often responsible for patient care, administering medication, performing tests and operating medical machines.
 RNs can offer general supportive services or specialize in a particular discipline, such as obstetrics, oncology or pediatrics.

 An employer usually determines specific educational requirements, though states' requirements vary.
 Those interested in nursing could earn a college diploma, 2-year associate's degree or 4-year bachelor's degree in nursing.
 Admissions requirements could include prerequisite coursework or nursing experience, though most include a clinical practicum to qualify graduates for licensure.
 All states require licensing of RNs, which involves passing the National Council Licensure Examination (NCLEX-RN).
 Those choosing to focus on a particular area might also need to obtain specialized certification or participate in additional training.